opensearch-project/documentation-website/docs/opensearch-dashboards/maptiles.md

 # Configure WMS map server

-Due to licensing restrictions, the default installation of OpenSearch Dashboards doesn't include a map server for tile map visualizations.
-To configure OpenSearch Dashboards to use a WMS map server:
+OpenSearch Dashboards includes default map tiles, but if you need more specialized maps, you can configure OpenSearch Dashboards to use a WMS map server:

 1. Open OpenSearch Dashboards at `https://<host>:<port>`.
 For example, [https://localhost:5601](https://localhost:5601).
 1. If necessary, log in.